 As a retiree always thank the hiring manager or interviewer for the offer when rejecting a job offer.
 Being nasty or passive aggressive by leaving them hanging will be remembered.
 You never want to burn bridges because the world is small and paths cross when you least expect them to.
 Never leave the impression that the job wasn’t good enough for you.
 Make sure you know that they know you gave it a lot of serious thought and consideration.

 Be honest when pressed for the reason

 No need to lie.
 If you accepted another offer, there was an issue with the lack of schedule flexibility, the shift or salary being offered, just tell them.
-Always lean toward diplomacy.
+Always lean toward diplomacy when delivering the truth.
 If your gut gave you negative signals about the company, management, or employees then just diplomatically say the culture-fit wasn’t right for you.

 Try to verbally reject the offer

 Part of the interview “do’s” is take names, email addresses and numbers if you can of the hiring manager and other key interviewers.
 If you went through a series of interviews and have a rapport with a manager then call them and let them know why you are rejecting the offer.
 It could be that you have no rapport and your interaction other than the interview has been with their HR manager making them the logical contact choice.
 In any case never send a text message to reject a job offer.
 Being anti-confrontational may make sending an email you first choice.
 Try to limit using email to only when you have no way to contact them directly by phone.